NickDarvey/FSharp.Data.DACFx.MSBuild/README.md

 An MSBuild tools package to unite [FSharp.Data.SqlClient](http://fsprojects.github.io/FSharp.Data.SqlClient/) and [SSDT](https://visualstudio.microsoft.com/vs/features/ssdt/).

-**TODO**: Name this package.
-I ought to pick a name not in `FSharp.Data.SqlClient`'s namespace.
-It also isn't entirely unique to FSharp.Data.SqlClient, you could use it quite happily with a different SQL type provider I imagine.

 ## Goals
 I wanted a development experience where I can make a tweak to a table definition and see how I've broken my application without running a thing.
 SSDT database projects and FSharp.Data.SqlClient gave me most of that, but the experience of connecting them wasn't as neat as the experience of using them.